valueflows/valueflows/mkdocs/docs/examples/ex-production.md

 #### Correcting errors

 Simple one-process manufacturing with corrections.

-Note that the diagram below shows the actual data.
-If a use case calls for it, the events can be combined on the UI so that a "corrected" event would be displayed, for example just "work: 6 hours" and "consume: 5 plywood sheets" as the two inputs to this process.
+Note that the diagram below shows the actual data in the flow.
+If a use case calls for it, the events can be combined on a user interface so that a "corrected" event would be displayed, for example just "work 6 hours machining" and "consume 5 plywood sheets" as the two inputs to this process.
+In that case, you could show all of events, including the correcting events, in another view.

 ![correction diagram](../assets/examples/correction.png)